History of the bristled toothbrush

 The bristled toothbrush dates to 1498 in China.
 It was made from the hairs of a hog’s neck fixed to bone or bamboo handles.
 In 1938, the nylon bristled toothbrush was created.
 It quickly became popular in America.
 Today, bristled toothbrushes vary in firmness, size and shape.
 Read on to learn the suggested bristle firmness for your toothbrush and more features you should think about.

-Soft verses hard bristled toothbrushes
+Soft versus hard bristled toothbrushes

 When you are looking to buy a toothbrush in the store, it can be hard to tell the difference between bristle firmness.
 Extra soft, soft, medium and hard bristles are all readily available and seem to have the same oral health benefits.
 But do they?